 This is my first project carving concrete.
 My husband had taken a trip to Vegas for World of Concrete and signed me up for internet learning thru Vertical Artisans.
 I sat and watched videos until I completed them all and then ordered the necessary materials.
 After a few practice boards, playing with a variety of mixes to see which one I liked, I got started on my wall.

 It rained on me for a couple days so I made a "make-shift" tent so I could continue working.
 I'm no tent-builder that's for sure, but it worked.

 For the area directly under the stairs I had to be in the lake.
 Yeah, I jumped out of my skin a couple times.
 The fish "hunt" right here around the edge and a good sized snake hangs out in some rock right near here.
 Stinkin' bass made a quick dart, splashing and I nearly came out of my boots!

 Got some staining done.

-At the bottom of the stairs we poured individual "planks" that need to get set in.
+At the bottom of the stairs we poured individual "planks" that need to get set in (right now you're seeing a plywood bridge between the patio and the stairs).
 Other than that, its done!